DeMayo Law Offices have provided you with a legal dictionary

 Stare Decisis – Policy of the courts to not overturn precedents; adherence to precedents.

-Stipulation – An agreement between the parties (and usually their lawyers) made in court and presented to the judge, who will make an order based on the matters agreed to.
+Stipulation – An agreement between the parties (and usually their lawyers) made in court and presented to the judge on who will make an order based on the matters agreed to.
 For example, if the parties stipulate to a certain amount of spousal support, the court will make an order consistent with that stipulation.

 Strict Construction – Judicial interpretation of the law whereby the judge adheres to the literal meaning of the words.
 Compare with liberal construction which expands the literal meaning of the statute to meet cases that are clearly within the spirit or reason of the law.